hepplerj/jasonheppler.org/content/courses/dph.2025/index.md

 <div class="toc">
 <details>
   <summary>Module 7: Oral History</summary>
-  <blockquote>After completing the readings and activities in this module you should: (1) Be conversant with the latest practices in digital oral history work; (2) Have a familiarity with the digital tools that can support this work.
+  <p><em>After completing the readings and activities in this module you should: (1) Be conversant with the latest practices in digital oral history work; (2) Have a familiarity with the digital tools that can support this work.</em></p>

-  Remember, this is a flex week, so you can complete it at any time before April 1, 2024.
-But, each week you will need to write a blog post offering an update on your progress on your project.</blockquote>
+  <p><em>Remember, this is a flex week, so you can complete it at any time before April 1, 2024.
+But, each week you will need to write a blog post offering an update on your progress on your project.</em></p>
   <h3>Readings and Activities</h3>
   <ul>
   <li>"OHMS: Enhancing Access to Oral History for Free," by Doug Boyd</li>